 Objectives

-This evaluation is intended primarily as a formative learning exercise with the intention of gathering evidence to guide, and where needed, enhance UNHCR’s repatriation policies and practices, including those being developed as part of UNHCR’s responsibilities under the Comprehensive Refugee Response Framework (CRRF) and the Global Compact for Refugees (GCR).
+This evaluation was intended primarily as a formative learning exercise with the intention of gathering evidence to guide, and where needed, enhance UNHCR’s repatriation policies and practices, including those being developed as part of UNHCR’s responsibilities under the Comprehensive Refugee Response Framework (CRRF) and the Global Compact for Refugees (GCR).

 Contact Elisa Sandri (elisa.sandri@itad.com) if you would like to discuss this project.